Defining digital spaces.

 Being intentional is all about the ‘why’ and being clear about what evidence, signals, metrics, or lack thereof, inform that why.

-By using machine learning to pre-process closing packages, and automate a key workflow, we reduced employee stress while reducing time on task by 80% on average.
+By using machine learning to pre-process closing packages, and automate a key workflow, we reduced employee stress while enabling them to complete 5 times more audits.

 View Case Study ↗